 Risky in-person banking

-The majority of older adults use traditional banking to carry out basic transactions and obtain cash.
-Amid the pandemic, in-person banking has become rather unsafe for them due to the risk of contracting COVID-19 at ATMs and local bank branches.
+The majority of older adults use traditional banking to carry out basic transactions and withdraw cash.
+However, amid the pandemic, in-person banking has become rather unsafe for them due to the risk of contracting COVID-19 at ATMs and local bank branches.

 Online banking — a safer alternative to traditional banking

-During the pandemic, online banking has become a safe and convenient alternative to traditional banking.
-Today, every banking institution offers some form of online banking.
+Today, every bank offers some form of online banking.
 Using internet or mobile banking seniors can check their account status and carry out basic transactions, including depositing checks, paying bills, and transferring money without waiting in lines.
-Some online platforms offer mobile apps that provide all necessary banking features for managing personal finances with AI-powered chatbots assisting clients with bank products and services.
+Some online platforms offer mobile apps that provide all necessary banking features for personal finance management with AI-powered chatbots assisting clients with bank products and services.

 Assisting seniors in technology